-This meeting was held over the computer as a ZOOM meeting to comply with Governor Inslee's Emergency Proclamation 20-25.
+This meeting was held over the computer as a ZOOM meeting to comply with Governor Inslee's Emergency Proclamations 20-25 and 20-28.
 Citizens were encouraged to virtually attend and to provide written comments prior to the meeting.
-Two responses were received by staff and provided to commissioners just before this meeting.
+No written public comments were received.